htcondor/htcondor/docs/grid-computing/grid-universe.rst

 should run on.
 Please note that this form of matchmaking is relatively new.
 There are some rough edges as continual improvement occurs.

-To facilitate HTCondor’s matching of jobs with grid resources, both the jobs and the grid resources are involved.
-The job’s submit description file provides all commands needed to make the job work on a matched grid resource.
+To facilitate HTCondor's matching of jobs with grid resources, both the jobs and the grid resources are involved.
+The job's submit description file provides all commands needed to make the job work on a matched grid resource.
 The grid resource identifies itself to HTCondor by advertising a ClassAd.
 This ClassAd specifies all necessary attributes, such that HTCondor can properly make matches.
-The grid resource identification is accomplished by using *condor\_advertise* to send a ClassAd representing the grid resource, which is then used by HTCondor to make matches.
+The grid resource identification is accomplished by using *condor_advertise* to send a ClassAd representing the grid resource, which is then used by HTCondor to make matches.

 Job Submission